 - Toys are a common cause of clogs, so teach children what not to put in the toilet.

-I am also going to recommend some really useful products for your RV toilet or even for your home toilet.
+I am also going to recommend some beneficial products for your RV toilet or even for your home toilet.

 Another useful item at home and in the RV especially for families with children or for parents who are used to going to the bathroom at night is this handy night light for the toilet.
 With changeable colors, it helps any child to go to the bathroom without asking for help and easily find the toilet.
 Easy go to the bathroom at night for parents and kids using these toilet-led lights.